Bernard-Dugas/r.diag/README.md

  To generate the toolkit executable, the RPN/CMC development environment has to be installed and active (see mfvalin/rmnlib on github.com).
-As well, the Vgrid Descriptors package used in the GEM v4+ model also has to be available.
+As well, a VgridDescriptors package compatible with the current GEM v4+ model version has to be available.
 Furthermore, to generate the two cdf2xxx executables, the NetCDF (v3 or v4) and UdUnits v2 library packages also have to available.
 These in turn require the hdf5, dl and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
-The current configuration assumes that NetCDF v4 is used.
+The current configuration assumes that the NetCDF v4 package is used.

- Most of the code available here is written in FORTRAN.
-As a consequnce of this, the conversion tool now uses a FORTRAN to C wrapper for the UDUNITS2 C routines which is again available on github.com (see mfvalin/wrapper-code/udunits).
+ Most of the code available here is written in FORTRAN (and a lot of it is still in F77).
+As a consequnce of this, the conversion tool requires a FORTRAN to C wrapper for the UDUNITS2 C routines.
+This is again available on github.com (see mfvalin/wrapper-code/udunits).

  Some versions of the toolkit may also use the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.